xaukael/card-tokens/README.md

 # card-tokens
-Drag cards from stacks to the canvas
+Drag cards to the canvas